anurag-iitk/javascript-problems/README.md

 18. Maximum occurring element in string using object
 19. Map data structure
 20. Set data structure
-21. Linked list with insert and traversing node
+21. Linked list with insert at end and traversing all node